 Green Heron Diet

-The reason that the green heron tends to live near bodies of water is because much of their diet consists of small fish and other aquatic life.
-The species does not like to eat around other wild birds and they will refuse to forage around other groups.
+The reason that the green heron tends to live near bodies of water is that much of their diet consists of small fish and other aquatic life.
+The species does not like to eat around other wild birds, and they will refuse to forage around other groups.
 Instead, they’ll wait for prey as they perch on branches or in shallow water, allowing the prey to get close to them.
 They will even use little twigs and feathers to get fish to come close to them so they can catch them as food.

 What does the green heron eat?